 Are there believers today like those in John 2:23-25, like Nicodemus, like Joseph?
 People who have genuinely believed in Christ, but are fearful of confessing Him publicly?
 People whom Jesus cannot trust Himself to?
 Yes, I believe there are.
 I’ve been one myself at times.

-The question we need to ask ourselves now is am I a person who can be trusted by my Savior?
-Or am I a “secret disciple” to most of my friends and neighbors?
+There are two questions we need to ask ourselves.
+The first is, am I a genuine believer in Jesus Christ as my Savior?
+If the answer to the first is yes, then the second question is, am I a person who can be trusted by my Savior, or am I a “secret disciple” to most of my friends and neighbors?